aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/maxicode-barcodes/_index.md

 <p align="center"><img src="maxicodeencodemode4.png" width="20%" height="20%"></p>

 ## **Aspect Ratio Settings**
-*Aspect Ratio* is one of the most importan parameters for barcode generation that is determined as the ratio between barcode height and width.
+*Aspect Ratio* is one of the most important parameters for barcode generation that is determined as the ratio between barcode height and width.
 The *setAspectRatio* method of class [*MaxiCodeParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/MaxiCodeParameters) can be used to modify barcode proportions corresponding to X and Y coordinates. *Aspect Ratio* is defined as a relative coefficient to the *XDimension* value.
 For *MaxiCode* barcode generation, it is recommended to set the value of *Aspect Ratio* to 1.
 The following *MaxiCode* has been created with the *Aspect Ratio* equal to 0.5.

 <p align="center"><img src="maxicodeaspectratio0.5.png" width="20%" height="20%"></p>